Liu Bei: Succeeding Tao Qian (194)

-In 194, Yuan Shao's ally Cao Cao attacked Tao Qian, the Governor of Xu Province.
-At the time, there were two opposing alliances with Yuan Shu, Tao Qian and Gongsun Zan on one side against Yuan Shao, Cao Cao and Liu Biao on the other.
+At this time, an alliance of Yuan Shu, Tao Qian and Gongsun Zan opposed an alliance of Yuan Shao, Cao Cao and Liu Biao.
+In 194, Cao Cao attacked Tao Qian, the Governor of Xu Province.
 In face of strong pressure from Cao Cao, Tao Qian appealed to Tian Kai for help.
 Tian Kai and Liu Bei led their armies to support Tao Qian.
-Liu Bei himself led over 5 000 soldiers with mixed barbarian cavalry from the Wuhuan of You province.
-He also conscripted several thousands among the people.
+Liu Bei himself led over 5,000 soldiers with mixed barbarian cavalry from the Wuhuan of You province.
+He also conscripted several thousand commoners.

-Despite initial success in the invasion, Cao Cao's subordinate Zhang Miao rebelled and allowed Lü Bu to take over Cao Cao's base in Yan Province forcing Cao Cao to retreat from Xu Province.
-Tao Qian asked Liu Bei to station his army in nearby Xiaopei and gave him 4 000 more troops from Danyang in addition to the thousand's troops and Wuhuan cavalry already under his command.
-Thus, Liu Bei broke with his supervisor Tian Kai for Tao Qian.
-Tao Qian became Liu Bei's mentor and Liu Bei benefited greatly under the tutelage of Tao Qian who governed like a Confucian populist which influenced Liu Bei's future governance.
-Then, Tao Qian memorialized the court to have Liu Bei appointed as the inspector of Yu province.
+Despite initial success in the invasion, Cao Cao's subordinate Zhang Miao rebelled and allowed Lü Bu to take over Cao Cao's base in Yan Province, forcing Cao Cao to retreat from Xu Province.
+Tao Qian asked Liu Bei to station his army in nearby Xiaopei and gave him 4,000 more troops from Danyang in addition to the troops and Wuhuan cavalry already under his command.
+Thus, Liu Bei broke with his superior Tian Kai for Tao Qian, who then memorialized the court to have Liu Bei appointed as the Inspector of Yu province.
 Liu Bei led his army to Xiaopei, then proceeded to raise troops around the area, and actively built-up connections with influential clans and people of the region.
 In a rather short period of time, he had gained the support of the two most powerful families in Xu Province: the Mi family led by Mi Zhu and Mi Fang and the Chen family led by Chen Gui and Chen Deng.

 The previously mentioned Chen Deng was a man of great talent and enjoyed giving appraisal of well known people.
 He once said to the scholar Chen Jiao (陳矯) about Liu Bei: "When It comes to those of bold character that are destined to be heroes, those who lay great plan to become hegemon-kings, I respect Liu Bei."
-Then he grouped him along with Chen Ji (Chen Shi's son), Hua Xin and Kong Rong as outstanding individuals.
+Then he grouped him along with Chen Ji, Hua Xin and Kong Rong as outstanding individuals.

-Soon Tao Qian's illness became serious and he told to the mounted escort Mi Zhu: "Other than Liu Bei, there is no one who can bring peace to this province."
+Soon Tao Qian's illness became serious and he told to the Bieja (別駕; important assistant to the governor of the province) Mi Zhu: "Other than Liu Bei, there is no one who can bring peace to this province."
 Upon Tao Qian's death in 194, the Mi family backed Liu Bei instead of one of Tao Qian's sons to be the new Governor of Xu Province.
 Mi Zhu then led the residents of the province to meet Liu Bei however he was still hesitant and apprehensive about taking this post.
 He then consulted Kong Rong and Chen Deng.